-Can I contact my lecturer or personal tutor on strike days?
+Can I contact my lecturer or personal tutor?

-Yes, you can continue to contact staff but please note there may be a delay in receiving a response.
+Yes, you can continue to contact staff but please note there may be a delay in receiving a response if it is out of working hours.
 If your query is urgent, we would advise you to speak to your School office.